 This session will review and explore C3LA's recent experimentations in creating and organising a hybrid project that combined pre-recorded ‘virtual choir’ like elements, live electronics, visual art, improvised vocals and audience participation to create an astonishing multimedia concert experience.
 Presenters include David Saldaña and Marcus Carline, who coordinated the technical elements; Molly Pease, a composer and live-performer on the project; and Fahad Siadat, a founding member of C3LA.

-This session will be offered twice on different timings the same day.
+This session will be offered twice on the same day, enabling participants from all different time zones to actively participate.